What Entropy tells us about Data Compression

 The second-order entropy for this document is 3.54.
 Higher-order computations follow the pattern shown in the formula above.
 We can extend it for third-order entropy where is the conditional probability that the present symbol is the k-th entry in the symbol set given that the previous two symbols were the i-th and j-th entries

-Huffman coding (Huffman, 1952) is a data compression technique that uses variable-length bit sequences to encode individual entries in a symbol set.
+Huffman coding (Huffman, 1952) uses variable-length bit sequences to encode individual entries in a symbol set (alphabet, etc.).
 The encoding for each symbol is based on the frequency of its occurrence within the text.
 The most common symbols are assigned short sequences.
 Less common symbols are assigned longer sequences.
-Since Huffman coding does not consider the order of symbols within a text, its structure meets the conditions of the first-order entropy equation.
+Since Huffman coding does not consider the order of symbols within a text, the first-order entropy equation is sufficient to provide a lower bound for its compressed output.

 The Huffman coding technique can be conceptualized as a binary tree.
 The process for decoding a bit sequence begins with the root node of the tree and traverses left or right depending on the value of each bit in the encoded sequence.
 When the process reaches a terminal node (a “leaf” node), the symbol associated with the node is added to the decoded text.